rebeccalim20/IDAssignment1/README.md

 - looking for a band for booking regarding of their own  concert  and  allowing the company to view their past work , musics contacting with the band regarding on their interest by contacting with the band .

-- By building the website it will be able to cater to its target audience  and allowing the user to be interested in the work that they had.
+- I wanted to make the website looks clean and easy for user to read them and thus , created the website that looks simple and easy for users to browse them , using simple colour scheme.
+Also i keep my design in a very consistency and very clean manner , with scaling of the text accordingly to different header and paragraph.
+User will be able to view them easily  so that it will be cater for their needs.
+By building the website it will be able to attract the audience for their needs and allowing the user to be interested in the work that the band had worked on .
+I also wanted my user to be able to browse the web on different devices  and added responsive design which will fit to their devices when they browse through the web.

 ## Features